Goh Poh Seng: Personal life

-As a result of the closure of his music venue, Goh emigrated to Canada in 1986.
+As a result of the authorities' closure of his music venue, Rainbow Lounge, after a complaint was made against it for an indecent remark by a member of the house band, Goh emigrated to Canada in 1986.
 In 2007, Goh returned to Singapore to attend the Singapore Writers Festival.

 Goh died on 10 January 2010 in Vancouver, after suffering from Parkinson's disease in his later years.
 Paying tribute to Goh, playwright Robert Yeo said, "He is someone who not only believed in literature, but also believed in lifting the cultural aspirations of Singaporeans."

 In 2012, his son, Kagan Goh, published Who Let In The Sky?, a family memoir about Goh's struggle with Parkinson's.